lethain/staff-eng/src/markdown/guides/create-space-for-others.md

 ## Discussions

 When you’re focused on maximizing your personal impact, a good discussion is one that ends quickly with a reasonable answer, alignment among the participants, and positive feelings among the participants.
-When you start thinking about creating space, the definition of a good meeting expands quite a bit!
+When you start thinking about creating space, the definition of a good discussion expands quite a bit!

-In this broader definition, a good meeting depends on getting more folks involved and getting to a good set of decisions without much of your own personal contribution.
-A good meeting is, in this new world, one that it turns out you didn’t need to attend.
+This broader definition depends on getting more folks involved and getting to a good set of decisions without much of your own personal contribution.
+A good discussion is, in this new world, one that it turns out you didn’t need to attend.
 When you make a key contribution, feel good about it, and then think about what needs to happen for someone else to make that contribution next time.

 Along with the shift in mindset, there are a few techniques that I’ve found helpful in creating more space in discussions:

 *   Shift your contribution towards asking questions.
 Asking the right questions [helps avoid missteps](https://lethain.com/learn-to-never-be-wrong/), but also makes it easier for more folks to contribute